lecamihai/TransmogOutfitter-WoW-4.4.0/README.md

-Making a nice 3d model with presets
+Making a nice 3d model with presets for the transmogrifier in wow cataclysm